basher8488881/ADR-SALD/README.md

 conda env create -f environment.yaml \
 conda activate adr-sald
 # Data
 sample data is provided in the data folder.
+To change the data path, please go to this directory \
+cd ./code/confs \
+Open this file \
+recon.conf \
+replace the "dataset_path" to a new file path
 # Training
 cd ./code \
 python training/exp_runner.py --batch_size 1 --nepoch 16000